-These delicious Japanese style quick pickles are made with cucumber, salt and sugar with a fiery kick of wasabi.
-Perfect as a side dish or addictive snack and ready in just 12 hours!
+These delicious Japanese-style quick pickles are made with just 4 simple ingredients and flavored with a fiery kick of wasabi.
+The striking contrast between the crunchy, refreshing cucumbers and the heat from the wasabi is truly addictive!
+Perfect as a side dish or snack, not to mention ready in just 12 hours!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Wasabi pickled cucumbers (きゅうりのわさび漬け) are a variation of Japanese pickles (tsukemono) known as "asazuke".
 Referring to both the method and the pickles themselves, asazuke (浅漬け) are a type of quick pickle that can be prepared in just a few hours or days by mixing chopped vegetables with salt, sugar and/or vinegar.
 Since they are only lightly pickled, they don't undergo fermentation.